Pakistan court extends former premier Khan's pre-arrest bail on terrorism charges | Law-Order

 Pakistan court extends former premier Khan's pre-arrest bail on terrorism charges

-A Pakistani court on Thursday extended former Prime Minister Imran Khan's pre-arrest bail in a terrorism case for one week, his lawyer said, shortly after the former premier appeared in court in person amidst tight security.
-Khan's lawyer and political aide Babar Awan told Reuters bail had been granted until Sept.
+A Pakistani court on Thursday extended former Prime Minister Imran Khan's pre-arrest bail for one week in a terrorism case over a speech, his lawyer said, shortly after the former premier appeared in court in person amidst tight security.

 - Country: